mayankpatidar275/relivchats-web/README.md

 2. **Free tier abuse** - Most users (95%) will use free points and never convert thats why I am not providing any ai stuff for free. the stats are created using text processing.
 3. **Competition** - Many completely free alternatives exist
 4. **Sporadic usage** - Users don't analyze chats frequently (not suitable for monthly subscriptions)

 ---

-# PREVIOUS QUESTIONS I'VE EXPLORED

-1. **Website structure and user journey** - How should the homepage, upload flow, analysis selection, and results dashboard be structured?

-2. **Monetization strategy** - Should I use freemium, pay-per-analysis, subscription, or credit system?
-What's the optimal balance?

-3. **Free vs Paid limits** - Should I limit:

-   - Number of free chats per month vs lifetime?
-   - Give all insights for free chats or partial?
-   - Charge per chat or per insight separately?
-   - Use credit/coin system or direct pricing?

-4. **User flow optimization** - Should users select category BEFORE uploading (my current thinking) or after?

-5. **Cost management** - How to avoid giving too much free value while still attracting users, given that AI analysis has real API costs?

-6. **Pricing validation** - Is my pricing competitive compared to ChatBump and free alternatives?

----